JtPerez-Acle/neurospark-core/README.md

 The following components have been fully implemented and tested:

 1. **Agent Framework**: The core agent framework with base Agent class, LLMAgent, AgentManager, AgentRegistry, and AgentFactory.
+2. **Enhanced Agent Communication**: Bidirectional communication system with specialized message types and handlers.
+3. **Teaching Patterns**: Communication patterns for educational interactions between agents.
+4. **Needs Expression Protocol**: System for agents to express needs and have them fulfilled by other agents.
-2. **Message Bus**: Redis Streams-based message bus for agent communication.
+5. **Message Bus**: Redis Streams-based message bus for agent communication.
-3. **Vector Store**: Qdrant integration for vector storage and retrieval.
+6. **Vector Store**: Qdrant integration for vector storage and retrieval.
-4. **Database**: PostgreSQL integration with SQLAlchemy ORM.
+7. **Database**: PostgreSQL integration with SQLAlchemy ORM.
-5. **Storage**: MinIO integration for blob storage.
+8. **Storage**: MinIO integration for blob storage.
-6. **Search**: ElasticSearch integration for text search.
+9. **Search**: ElasticSearch integration for text search.
-7. **Configuration**: Environment-based configuration with Pydantic models.
+10. **Configuration**: Environment-based configuration with Pydantic models.
-8. **Health Checks**: Health check system for monitoring service status.
+11. **Health Checks**: Health check system for monitoring service status.

 ## Agent Configuration and Deployment